 Lighting makes a huge difference when capturing imagery but first and foremost it is important to know your style.
 My style is true to color so moody shadows are what I tend to turn from as I reach for bright and vibrant it’s important that my lighting supports that end goal no matter the lighting situation outside.
 Some people love to photograph on cloudy days, and although I have had some success I find I love sunny days and can photograph clients no matter the time of day!
 Yes even at high noon, and find I love the vibrancy and lush color that gives my subject.
 The gray clouds make me have to work harder for the color I love in the imagery.

-I believe my experience in the wedding industry for years threw me in with the lighting sharks and it’s sink or swim.
+I believe my experience in the wedding industry for years threw me in with the lighting sharks and its sink or swim.
 It pushed me to learn how to manipulate lighting situations for the vibrancy and bright look I love.
-As wedding days and most shooting days don’t give you the option of sunny , 70 degrees and no wind with white walls everywhere, haha in a photographers dream right, you have to have tools that allow you to create light fast so that you do not hinder the days timeline.
+Wedding days and most shooting days don’t give you the option of sunny, 70 degrees, and no wind with white walls everywhere, haha in a photographer’s dream right, you have to have tools that allow you to create light fast so that you do not hinder the day’s timeline.
 Audrie Tip: Do not be afraid to speak up!!
 If the location is not working take a few minutes to get the angle and shot that you are most confident shooting and offer a different option.
-It may delay 5-10 minutes but in the end well worth it.
-Do their way, then your way to offer both lighting option, it will come across in camera .
+It may delay 5-10 minutes but at the end well worth it.
+Do their way, then your way to offer both lighting options, it will come across in the camera.

 Lighting Used to Shoot in Studio With a Person